Net revenue retention and 3 things every venture capitalist looks for

 Overall, NRR helps businesses determine their “churn” rate.

-A churn rate is the percentage of current customers cancelling subscriptions.
+A churn rate is the percentage of current customers who cancel their subscriptions.
 A deep understanding of a business’s NRR and churn rate will guide management towards ways of optimising their NRR to attract investors.

 [Related: How to calculate burn rate (the right way!)]